Planned Giving: Gifts That Make a Difference

 by A. Scott White, CFP®, ChFC, CLU

 Planned giving is a way to leave a philanthropic legacy and support charities you care about with a major gift made during your lifetime or at death.
+Although there are many types of planned giving vehicles, bequests—or a gift given through a will—make up over 90% of all planned gifts.
 Depending on the size of your estate, there are limitations on how much you can leave to your heirs.
 Planned giving, as part of a comprehensive financial plan, can help ensure your wealth goes to where you determine it is most needed and in the most efficient manner.

 Most planned gifts are not made with cash, and are made as part of your overall estate or financial plan.
 For many donors, their significant assets are in their investments, retirement plans, real estate, and ownership interest in their business.
 Planned giving focuses on how to secure gifts from your assets in a manner that is more beneficial than writing a check.